© Mapbox, © OpenStreetMap

 Actions

 As the Head of EMEA Operations at One Task, Bert leads the deployment of innovative camera systems designed to combat mobile phone usage while driving, combining his tech expertise with a strong commitment to road safety.
-He is also the founder of FabCore Consulting, where leadership, communication, and agile training and coaching are provided to organizations and individuals worldwide, fostering environments that emphasize empathy and efficiency.
+He is also the founder of FabCore BV, where leadership, communication, and agile training and coaching are provided to organizations and individuals worldwide, fostering environments that emphasize empathy and efficiency.

 An international speaker, he regularly shares his insights at conferences, engaging audiences with his deep knowledge in technology, leadership, and agile practices.
 With a background spanning the arts, technology, and international development, he draws on a diverse array of experiences to champion empathic leadership and continual learning.
 His journey through personal challenges has fueled his dedication to professional growth and making a meaningful impact.